 Description

-- Advanced data protection and efficiency: integrated snapshots, replication, data integrity checks, and compatibility with Veritas backup and disaster-recovery workflows.
+- Advanced data protection and efficiency: Integrated snapshots and replication, data integrity checks, encryption at rest and in transit, and compatibility with Veritas backup and disaster-recovery workflows—plus options for deduplication and compression to boost efficiency.

 Technical Details of Veritas Access 3340 NAS Storage System